mongodb/mongo-cxx-driver/etc/releasing.md

 > A ticket whose changes may impact users should either be a "Bug" or "New Feature".
 > Otherwise, the ticket should typically be a "Task".

+### Dry-run etc/make_release.py

+Perform a dry-run of the "Run etc/make_release.py" steps described below.

+Verify there are no unexpected errors or issues.

 ## Release Steps

 ### Update CHANGELOG...